WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

   - `typetype ::= sub <heaptype>`
   - `(sub <heaptype>) ok` iff `<heaptype> ok`
   - Note: there may be other kinds of type descriptions in the future
+  - Note: In the MVP the bound is syntactically restricted to _abstract_ heap types (which excludes type indices, and therefor concrete defined types)

-* Type imports share the usual type index space, and are inserted in order of appearance.
+* Type imports share the usual type index space, and are inserted in order of appearance, before all internal type definitions.

-* There are additional side conditions on the ordering of type imports and definitions: they can be interleaved, but they are ordered; a type import may only be referenced by later declarations; this ensures that import bounds cannot form a non-productive definitional cycle; consecutive type definitions OTOH may be mutually recursive (the exact details of these rules are TBD and may be relaxed in future versions of Wasm; cf. Module Linking proposal).

-Question: For the first version of this extension, we may want to restrict import bounds to abstract heap types like `any` or `func`.
-Concrete types are unlikely to be useful as bounds without the richer type language from the GC proposal.

 #### Definitions

-* `deftype` is a new category of *defined types* that generalises the contents of the type section
-  - `deftype ::= <functype> | <privatetype>`
-  - `module ::= {..., types vec(<deftype>)}`
+**Post-MVP:**

 * `private <valtype>*` is a new form of type definition
   - `privatetype ::= private <valtype>*`